Odawara District

 "I thought it snowed in winter."

-"Be glad it doesn't, It gets miserable enough."
+“Not here.
+And be glad it doesn’t.
+It gets miserable enough.”

 "Another block.
 Run for cover whenever you see it."